 The Corporation enters into standby letters of credit agreements and guarantees with financial institutions and customers primarily relating to guarantees of repayment, future performance on certain contracts to provide products and services, and to secure advance payments from certain international customers.

-There were \$21.1 million of stand-by letters of credit outstanding for both December 31, 2021 and 2020.
-As of December 31, 2021 and 2020 there were \$4.5 million and \$5.6 million of bank guarantees outstanding, respectively.
+As of December 31, 2022 and 2021, there were \$17 million and \$21 million of stand-by letters of credit outstanding, respectively, and \$3 million and \$5 million of bank guarantees outstanding, respectively.

 The Corporation, through its Electro-Mechanical Division (EMD) business unit, has three Pennsylvania Department of Environmental Protection (PADEP) radioactive materials licenses that are utilized in the continued operation of the EMD business.
 In connection with these licenses, the Corporation has known conditional asset retirement obligations related to asset decommissioning activities to be performed in the future, when the Corporation terminates these licenses.
-For two of the three licenses, the Corporation has recorded an asset retirement obligation of approximately \$7.7 million.
-For its third license, the Corporation has not recorded an asset retirement obligation.
+For two of the three licenses, the Corporation has recorded an asset retirement obligation of approximately \$8 million.
+For its third license, the Corporation has not recorded an asset retirement obligation as it is not reasonably estimable due to insufficient information about the timing and method of settlement of the obligation.
 Accordingly, this obligation has not been recorded in the Consolidated Financial Statements.
 A liability for this obligation will be recorded in the period when sufficient information regarding timing and method of settlement becomes available to make a reasonable estimate of the liability's fair value.
 The Corporation is required to provide the Nuclear Regulatory Commission financial assurance demonstrating its ability to cover the cost of decommissioning its Cheswick, Pennsylvania facility upon closure, though the Corporation does not intend to close this facility.
-The Corporation has provided this financial assurance in the form of a \$45.6 million surety bond.
+The Corporation has provided this financial assurance in the form of a \$35 million surety bond.